Posts

 Image

 Greetings to all listeners and readers!!
-Sports has always been an exciting topic for everyone to talk about.
+Sports have always been an exciting topic for everyone to talk about.
 It doesn't merely represent entertainment; rather, it has transcended beyond external influences and power politics.
 Countries, governments, corporations, etc., aim to use it primarily as a lucrative avenue and a means to project power.
-Furthermore, while sports has historically had a Eurocentric origin, it has evolved into more than just a pastime for many, including countries in the Global South.
-Beyond being a source of entertainment and a lifestyle choice, sports has emerged as a significant career option.
+Furthermore, while sports have historically had a Eurocentric origin, they have evolved into more than just a pastime for many, including countries in the Global South.
+Beyond being a source of entertainment and a lifestyle choice, sports have emerged as a significant career option.
 Undoubtedly, it has the transformative power to shape and change people's lives.
-Through, this podcast episode will dive through all these topics directly from the expert on all these topics.
-About The Guest Alan Bince is a Neuroscience PhD candidate working at Maastricht University, Netherlands.
-Growing up in the UAE, his passion for sports started at a very y...
+This podcast episode will dive into all these topics directly from the expert on all these topics.
+About The Guest Alan Bince is a Neuroscience PhD candidate working at Maastricht University, the Netherlands.
+Growing up in the UAE, his passion for sports started at a very you...

 News Capsule for the Month of February 2024